W.S. Lonnie Awards

 Agencies are required to include occupational safety, health and injury management information in their annual reports.
 The requirement is established under the Public Sector Commissioner's Circular 2012-05: Code of Practice: Occupational Safety and Health in the Western Australian Public Sector [PDF, 393 kB] and is also outlined in the Annual Reporting Framework issued by the Public Sector Commission.

 Public Sector Commissioner's Circulars apply to all entities covered by the Public Sector Management Act 1994 (the Act), that is all entities created under statute for a public purpose except for those listed in Schedule 1 to the Act.
 For the purpose of this requirement, departments, Schedule 1, Schedule 2 and non- SES agencies were reviewed.
 The Department of Commerce reviewed the annual reports for compliance.

 An award is given at the annual W.S.
 Lonnie Awards to the agency that best meets the occupational safety, health and injury management requirements as specified in the Public Sector Commissioner's Circular.

-Read more about the 2014 winner and shortlist.
+Read more about the 2015 winner and highly commended agencies.